One of the most important things when

-why LEDs can be used in outdoor lighting or as a light source for cabinets particularly efficient.
+That is why LEDs can be used in outdoor lighting or as a light source for cooling rooms.

 High temperatures, however, have a negative effect on the light output.
 The service life may be shortened.
 Serious manufacturers specify an ambient temperature for their LEDs at which the luminous flux and service life of their LED lights and modules can be achieved.

-Unlike incandescent or halogen lamps emitted light from an LED is not warm, but as with other lamps also set diodes only part of the energy into light - is created within the semiconductor heat.
-This heat must necessarily be removed so that the LEDs operate as efficiently as possible and achieve long life.
+Unlike incandescent or halogen lamps emitted the light from an LED is not warm, but as with other lamps also diodes only set a part of the energy into light - heat is generated inside of the semiconductor.
+This heat has to be dissipated so the LEDs can work more efficiently and achieve a long service life.
 This is especially important for LEDs that operate with high operating current.

 LEDs do not fail.
 Their light intensity decreases over time.
 The service life (L) of a LED must be defined for each application.
 The end of service life is reached when the LED is only 70 percent (L70) or 50 percent (L50) emits the light flux was measured at the beginning.
 The end of service life is reached when the LED ony emits 70 percent (L70) or 50 percent (L50) of the luminous flux that was measured at the beginning.
-The service life of a LED depends on the ambient and operating temperature.
-The chart shows: If the LED at a higher temperature (see Tc1) or operated with poor thermal management, shortens its operating life.
+The service life of a LED depends on the ambient and operation temperature.
+The graphic shows: if the LED is operated at a higher temperature (Tc1) or with poor thermal management, its service life is shortened.

 Different types of "cooling" (heat